“If only I had learned that early in my career…”

 So what the meeting with investors didn’t go so well?
 So what you lost a client today?
 Ask yourself, will worrying about the issues change things back to normal?
 It won’t, and rather it will make way for stress or fear.
 The only way you can get over your fear is by taking some action.

 You will never be able to achieve the goals you had set out to achieve at the beginning of your career if you worry about the consequences.
 So even if you’re worried or anxious, push yourself until the things that you were worried about no longer matter.
 Have a little faith.
-Patience and perseverance always work in your favour.
+Patience and perseverance always work in your favor.

 When it comes to the career, most people get so busy trying to reach the destination; they forget to appreciate the journey.
 So focusing on the journey more instead of the destination will allow you to develop a sense of gratitude.

-While there will be hurdles and challenges in work and life, focusing on the good things always helps.
+While there will be hurdles and challenges in work and life, focusing on good things always helps.
 You must look forward to your work and try to learn something new, that way the element of monotony will never find a place in your work.
 So cherish the journey of both life and work with an open mind and an open heart.

-Now we agree that just like relationships you career also needs some compromise and sacrifices, but what’s important here is to know where to draw a line.
+Now we agree that just like relationships your career also needs some compromise and sacrifices, but what’s important here is to know where to draw a line.
 Simply chasing after success will do more harm than good for your career as well as your life.

 So learning these career lessons early on in life will prevent you from regretting the choices you make.